An Overview of School Choice: Charters, Magnets, Educational Savings Accounts, and More

 Private school choice began in Wisconsin with the launch of the Milwaukee School Choice Program in 1989.
 This small pilot program made scholarships available to low-income students to attend a private school of their choice.
 Since then, other programs have emerged providing tax credits to individuals and corporations that offered scholarships to private schools, usually for low-income students and students with special needs.

 Nearly half of the students participating in private school choice programs are enrolled in ESAs.
-Five additional states are expected to add ESA programs in the next year, and, in January 2025, President Donald Trump issued an executive order instructing the secretary of education to release guidance about how states can use “federal formula funds to support K-12 educational choice initiatives.”
+Five additional states are expected to add ESA programs by the end of 2026.
+In January 2025, President Donald Trump issued an executive order instructing the secretary of education to release guidance about how states can use “federal formula funds to support K-12 educational choice initiatives.”

 2